isomerpages/gb-assist/pages/solutionrepo/solution169.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Direct Purchase,Subscription / Leasing

 #### Support Level
 80% for SMEs <br>
 N.A. for non-SMEs

 #### Things to Note
+-Unit Height: 205cm to 716cm
+- Carrier: Width 220 cm to 284 cm
+- Depth: 41cm to 61cm
+- Load Capacities: 175kg to 499kg
+- Net Unit Load Capacity: 1270kg to 5443kg
+- With operator Interface (Console)
+- With software linked to Inventory Management System

+Installation costs are supported.
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR Purchase of pre-owned/used equipment not supportable

 #### Contact Information
-Archer Logic (S) Pte Ltd<br>https://www.archerlogic.com/studio-manager/<br>Email: sales_marketing@archerlogic.com<br>Tel: +65 6785 9007
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.